Tickets for Louvre Museum: Skip The Line

 - The Mona Lisa, Venus de Milo and Winged Victory are the three marquee names, but there are 35,000 artistic treasures inside, so block out plenty of time in your day for your visit

 - Bypass the purchase line.
-Take your voucher to the newspaper kiosk tickets in nearby Place du Palais Royal, and exchange it for a paper ticket.
+Take your voucher to the newspaper kiosk in nearby Place du Palais Royal, and exchange it for a paper ticket.
 Then walk right in!

 A Grand Old Dame of art museums, the Louvre's collection ranges from Mesopotamian, Egyptian, and Greek antiquities to masterpieces by artists such as da Vinci, Michelangelo, and Rembrandt.
 With 35,000 artworks it's a big and worthwhile commitment.
-You're gonna 'louvre' it!
 NOTE: This ticket gets you skip the line access, but you must show your mobile voucher at a nearby newspaper stand ('kiosk') to receive an official paper ticket.

 The Louvre is of the world’s largest and most authoritative museums.
 Its magnificent Classical silhouette is a familiar sight in the center of Paris.
 The collection focuses on two important eras in art history; Art and Craftwork from ancient civilizations (especially those that laid the foundation for Western art) and Western European Art from the Middle Ages to 1848 or so (later art can be found at the Musée d’Orsay).